What is Customer Journey Management and how to get started?

 Define how many zoom levels you’ll need; at which step from the high-level map do you want to maintain sub-level maps and in how many levels of detail.
 Which data do you want to represent in these maps: customer pain points, employee pain points, projects, KPIs, insights, research data, opportunities, alternative journeys, scenarios, CX vision, links to project maps, etc.?
 What do you want to call everything?
 Don’t use any given approach from a textbook or agency, but build on what you already have in your organization.

-Now the actual work starts.
-Each customer journey should be assigned to a certain person –the customer journey manager–, eventually supported by a certain team.
-These folks take care that the data on their customer journeys is accurate and up-to-date.
 If possible, they also have a team and budget to focus on iteratively improving their part of the journey and all linked alternative scenarios as well as coordinating potential sub-level journeys.
 Also plan for cross-level work sessions: give the customer journey managers the chance to align their journeys to another.

-Probably it turns out that there’s quite some work to do.
-Starting with research gaps – moments where you just lack knowledge about the current experience – but also knowing about certain pain points and flaws of higher or lower seriousness as well as opportunities.
 The task will be to evaluate and prioritize all the project ideas that are likely to come up.
 How much work will it be to improve a certain experience?
 How much effect will it have on the overall satisfaction?
 Who is in charge of which issues and opportunities?

-- Agree on important KPIs
+6. Agree on important KPIs

 To prove the value of your work, it’s useful to define sets of KPIs per journey.
 When thinking of KPIs, people usually come up with business-related numbers, like: